LiDNY/KoteykaFiles/README.md

 # Koteyka's Files

+> [!WARNING]
+> LiDNY has shutdown, also killing support for all the apps under it's name, including Koteyka Files, meaning no security or feature updates, i would lean to other options, if possible

 Koteyka's Files is a small and simple website for uploading files, it has a dark theme and a language selection in the settings (Russian, English, German, Greek, Chinese and Arabic)

 Screenshot of it on Windows 10